-HONORS PSYCHOLOGY
+HONORS PSYCHOLOGY I

-nononononononon

-Course Number: 2107300

-Semesters: 1

-Credit: 0.5

-Prerequisites: 3.25 GPA

-and World History
+Prerequisites: At least a 3.25 GPA and World History

-The purpose of this course is to provide students with opportunities to acquire an understanding of human behavior, behavioral interaction, and the progressive development of individuals.
-Course content includes such topics as human growth and development, intelligence, conditioning and learning, personality and behavior, and mental health.
-Topics reflect those in Psychology but in greater depth.
+The purpose of this course is to provide students with opportunities to acquire an understanding of human behavior, behavioral interactions, and the progressive development of individuals.
+Course content includes such topics as memory, states of consciousness, conditioning and learning, personality and behavior, and mental health.
 This course is limited to juniors and seniors.